Generative Adversarial Reduced Order Modelling: Results

 The last investigation regards the robustness of the training.
 It is well established in the deep learning community that generative adversarial networks tend to be unstable during training~\cite{goodfellow2020generative}.
 Nevertheless, such behaviour is drastically reduced with BEGAN~\cite{berthelot2017began,conditional_began}.
 In order to assess the convergence of the optimization procedure, we perform a statistical analysis studying the error trend during the training, using different random initialization for the weights of the network.
-Practically, $5$ training loops are carried out changing the seed for the random number generator\footnote{Xavier Weight initialization is used in each run, changing each time the random number generator seed.}.
+Practically, $5$ training loops are carried out changing the seed for the random number generator, and using Xavier weight initialization.
 Figure~\ref{fig:convergence} depicts the mean error and the interval between the minimum and the maximum error across the 5 simulations.
 The plot indicates a stable convergence of r-GAROM, with sporadic perturbations in the statistical campaign.
-The unique test case that is showing not a stable trend is the Gaussian one, but only when the latent dimension is $4$: we suppose the latent dimension is not sufficiently big to represent the original problem, leading to an aleatory optimization.
+The only test case” that is showing not a stable trend is the Gaussian one, but only when the latent dimension is $4$: we suppose the latent dimension is not sufficiently big to represent the original problem, leading to an aleatory optimization.
 However, the $l_2$ relative error for the maximum discrepancy is in the same order of magnitude as the average result, showing that the model has still reached a good performance.